d11wtq/oedipus/README.md

 If you have made changes to the C extension, those changes will be compiled and installed before the specs are run.

+You may also compile the C extension and run the specs separately, if you prefer:

+    bundle exec rake compile
+    bundle exec rspec spec/unit/

 ## Future Plans

 I plan to release gems for integration with DataMapper and ActiveRecord.
 DataMapper